All Local Conserved Quantities of the One-Dimensional Hubbard Model

 \textit{Introduction.---} Quantum integrability and local conservation laws are two sides of the same coin.
-Quantum integrable systems are solvable many-body systems by the Bethe ansatz~\cite{Bethe1931} and have an extensive number of local conserved quantities $\{Q_k\}_{k\geq2}$, which is the foundation of their solvability.
-Recently, quantum integrable systems are becoming an arena for the studies of nonequilibrium quantum dynamics, inspired by their experimental realization with ultracold atoms~\cite{Kinoshita2006,RevModPhys.80.885,RevModPhys.83.863,Langen_2016}, where $Q_k$ play a crucial role: their existence leads to the absence of thermalization~\cite{PhysRevLett.106.140405,PhysRevLett.124.040603,PhysRevResearch.2.033403} and the conjectured long-time steady-state is the generalized Gibbs ensemble ~\cite{PhysRevLett.98.050405,doi:10.1126/science.1257026,Vidmar2016}, involving all local (and also quasi-local) conserved quantities as well as Hamiltonian~\cite{Wouters2014,PhysRevLett.113.117203,Ilievski2015,PhysRevLett.115.157201}.
+Quantum integrable systems are exactly solvable many-body systems by the Bethe Ansatz~\cite{Bethe1931} and have an extensive number of local conserved quantities $\{Q_k\}_{k\geq2}$, which is the foundation of their solvability.
+Recently, quantum integrable systems are becoming an arena for the studies of nonequilibrium quantum dynamics, inspired by their experimental realization with ultracold atoms~\cite{Kinoshita2006,RevModPhys.80.885,RevModPhys.83.863,Langen_2016}, where $Q_k$ play a crucial role: their existence leads to the absence of thermalization~\cite{PhysRevLett.106.140405,PhysRevLett.124.040603,PhysRevResearch.2.033403} and the conjectured long-time steady-state is the generalized Gibbs ensemble~\cite{PhysRevLett.98.050405,doi:10.1126/science.1257026,Vidmar2016}, involving all local (and also quasi-local) conserved quantities as well as Hamiltonian~\cite{pozsgay2013,Wouters2014,PhysRevLett.113.117203,Ilievski2015,PhysRevLett.115.157201}.
 The large-scale nonequilibrium behavior is described by Generalized hydrodynamics~\cite{PhysRevX.6.041065,Bertini2016}, which is based on the local continuity equations of $Q_k$.
-The derivation of a model with fragmented Hilbert space was done from a special limit of $Q_k$~\cite{PhysRevE.104.044106}.
-In quantum inverse scattering methods~\cite{korepin_bogoliubov_izergin_1993,Baxter1982}, the existence of the local conserved quantities is understood from the commutativity of the transfer matrices $\bck{T(\lambda), T(\mu)}=0$: $Q_k$ is obtained from the expansion of $\ln T(\lambda)$, and usually, the leading term $Q_2=H$ is Hamiltonian itself.
-Another way to calculate $Q_k$ is the use of the boost operator $B$~\cite{1982JETP...55..306T,10.1143/PTP.69.431,THACKER1986348} if it exist: they can be calculated recursively by $\bck{B,Q_k}=Q_{k+1}$.
+In quantum inverse scattering methods~\cite{korepin_bogoliubov_izergin_1993,Baxter1982}, the existence of the local conserved quantities is understood from the commutativity of the transfer matrices $\bck{T(\lambda), T(\mu)}=0$: $Q_k$ is obtained from the expansion of $\ln T(\lambda)$ in terms of the spectral parameter $\lambda$, and usually, the leading term $Q_2=H$ is Hamiltonian itself.
+Another way to calculate $Q_k$ is the use of the boost operator $B$~\cite{1982JETP...55..306T,10.1143/PTP.69.431,THACKER1986348} if it exists: local charges can be calculated recursively by $\bck{B,Q_k}=Q_{k+1}$.